 This is the most familiar experiment type.
 You compare two versions of the same page to see which one performs better… A vs. B, control vs. variant.
 Visually, it looks something like this…

-If you want to brush up on your A/B testing know-how, I recommend reading this massive, incredibly useful guide that Alex Birkett wrote.
+If you want to brush up on your A/B testing know-how, I recommend reading this massive, incredibly useful a/b testing guide that Alex Birkett wrote.

 Redirect tests are a type of A/B test, technically speaking.
 Instead of testing two versions of the same page, you’re testing two separate pages against each other.
 This is useful if you’re looking to test a complete redesign or even two different landing pages.